algorandfoundation/xGov/Proposals/xgov-192.md

 If approved, these resources will be hired immediately based on full funding plan.
 If only partial funding plan is granted, Milestone 1 will be completed and announced to our community immediately.
 However, milestone 2 is expected to take up to 6 months from the time of approval.

-Milestone 1:
+Milestone 1 - (Q1 July(24')-September(24')) Current Proposal Milestone:
-Employee 1 ($77,500/Yr): Responsible for PiPhi development, coding, testing, error identification and error patching.Justin Somerville, will be coming on full time to help with development of software and initiate the transition to bring the platform to the open source community.
+Employee 1 ($27000/140296 algos): Responsible for PiPhi development, coding, testing, error identification and error patching.Justin Somerville, will be coming on full time to help with development of software and initiate the transition to bring the platform to the open source community.

-Milestone 2:
+Milestone 2 (Q2 October(24')-December(24')):
-Employee 2 ($77,500/Yr): Responsible for PiPhi development, coding, testing, error identification and error patching.
-Kelvin Sanyaolu, will be coming on full time to continue development of software and enhance the transition to an open source platform.
+Employee 2 ($35,000/181865 algos): Responsible for PiPhi development, coding, testing, error identification and error patching.
+Hire another development resource, to develop on the platform for 3 month contract durations.

+Milestone 3 (January(25')-March(25')):
+Employee 2 or 3 ($46,500/239023 algos): Responsible for PiPhi development, coding, testing, error identification and error patching.
+Retaining development help or adding more development resources for Milestone duration.

+Milestone 4 (January(25')-March(25')):
+Employee 2 or 3 ($46,500/239023 algos): Responsible for PiPhi development, coding, testing, error identification and error patching.
+Retaining development help or adding more development resources for Milestone duration.

 Tier 2: Partial Funding